-Five Wildlife-Centric Myths in the US
+Five Wildlife-Centric Myths in the U.S.

 The Jersey Devil

 The myth: El Chupacabra is young compared to the long-term legacy of the Jersey Devil.
 Legend of El Chupacabra first arose in the early 1990s when goats and chickens in Puerto Rico were turning up dead and mysteriously drained of blood.
 The only mark left on the bodies?
 Puncture wounds, much like a vampire might leave!
 Thus, El Chupacabra was born.
-With a name that means “the goat-sucker” in Spanish, El Chupacabra has wandered in the 20 years since the first incident.
-Sightings have even been made in the US, in the southern part of the country from Texas to Florida.
+With a name that means “the goat-sucker” in Spanish, El Chupacabra has wandered in the decades since the first incident.
+Sightings have even been made in the mainland US, in the southern part of the country from Texas to Florida.
 El Chupacabra is alleged to be a fearsome sight, typically described as having lizard-like features, fangs, and sharp quills, though some have reported that El Chupacabra more closely resembles a coyote.

 The probable reality: Many reported sightings of El Chupacabra are later debunked as coyotes or raccoons with severe mange, which alters their appearance and rids them of their characteristic fur.

 The myth: A distant cousin of the Loch Ness Monster in Scotland, Champ (sometimes called Champy) is a lake-dwelling sea monster who calls Lake Champlain home.
 Champ has been swimming around the New York-Vermont border for hundreds of years, with the earliest sightings dating back to two Native American tribes who dwelled in the area.
 Champ, like the Loch Ness Monster, is reportedly a 25 to 35 foot long sea serpent with razor sharp teeth (are there any other kind in the sea monster community?).
 Champ is well-loved by the community, with resolutions passing on both sides of the lake to protect his sweet monster self.